JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Code Un.md

 ## 5. Dialogue System

 1. Using Queue for dialogue storage and handling (cus FIFO).
+2. Press E to intiate dialogue and Left mouse click to cycle through the dialogues.
 ## 6. FindFirstObjectByType

 Unity is giving you that warning **because Unity changed how object-finding works in newer engine versions**.